npmcdn-to-unpkg-bot/nodejs-express-angular2-skeleton/README.md

  * Install the application: npm install

- * Run the application: node app.js (node bin/www on MacOS)
+ * Run the application: npm start

  * Navigate to http://localhost:3000/ to load the app